 Board members must conduct themselves ethically and in compliance with the broad array of laws and regulations that apply to their activities.
-They must familiarize themselves with and follow the board policies.
+They must familiarize themselves with and comply with board policies.

-Board members must maintain confidentiality of information that is personal, confidential, sensitive, or legally protected by the Freedom of Information and Protection of Privacy (FOIP) Act.
+Board members must maintain confidentiality of information that is personal, confidential, sensitive, or legally protected by the Alberta Freedom of Information and Protection of Privacy (FOIP) Act.

-Board members must immediately report in writing, all potential, real, or apparent conflicts of interest with the Board Chair, so that they shall be evaluated and, when necessary, eliminated, managed, or reduced appropriately.
-Any approvals or plans to manage conflicts of interest shall be documented and placed in the board member's file and reviewed annually as part of the Code of Conduct annual sign-off procedure.
+Board members must immediately report all real or apparent conflicts of interest to the Board Chair in writing, so they can be evaluated and when necessary, eliminated, managed, or reduced appropriately.
+Any approvals or plans to manage conflicts of interest will be documented and placed in the board member's file and reviewed annually as part of the Code of Conduct annual sign-off procedure.

-Board members must ensure the health and safety of its community and the security of its premises and facilities.
+Board members are committed to the health and safety of its community and the security of its premises and facilities.

-The Board is committed to ensuring that all board members have easy and full access to and is aware of the various policies and procedures of the Board.
-Board members shall be provided with copies of all policies to be contained within their Policy and Bylaw manual.
-In addition, current versions of all policies and procedures shall be available on the college website.
+The Board ensures that all members have easy and full access to and are aware of the various policies and procedures of the Board.
+Board members will be provided with copies of all policies to be contained within their Policy and By-law manual.
+In addition, current versions of all policies must be available on the college website.